rqreyes/steezy/README.md

 - When you're finished please send us instructions on how to access your service and download a ZIP of the project using the Github GUI and send us an email with the attachment to notify us.
 - Please provide instructions on how to run your application in the `How To Run` section below.

-We recommend taking no more than a day to complete this exercise.
 Best of luck and happy coding!

 ## How to Run
 Please provide instructions on how to run your application here...